ersrohu/mingyues-daily-life/detective/part3/chapter3.md

 “Too few clues, unable to solve the case, ah!”
 Mingyue feels that he hasn’t ideas.
 “I want to go out and get calm.”

-Mingyue sees a colleague and he wave, but Mingyue sees that on his arm there is…
+Mingyue sees a colleague and he waves to him, but Mingyue sees that on his arm there is…

 > [←Previous Chapter](/detective/part3/chapter2.md)  [Next Chapter→](/detective/part3/chapter4.md)